A factorisation theory for generalised power series and omnific integers: The degree is a multiplicative valuation

 \subsection{Multiplicativity of the supremum}

-Another consequence of Berarducci's \prettyref{thm:berarducci} is that the supremum is a valuation.
-This can be easily deduced from the fact that the ideal $J$ generated by all the monomials $t^x$ for $x \in \Rb^{<0}$ is prime \cite[Cor.\ 9.8]{Berarducci2000}.
-Here we include a proof using the results presented in this section.
+Another consequence of Berarducci's \prettyref{fact:berarducci} is that the supremum is a multiplicative valuation.
+It can be easily deduced from the fact that the ideal $\Jbf$ generated by all the monomials $t^x$ for $x \in \Rb^{<0}$ is prime \cite[Cor.\ 9.8]{Ber2000}.
+Here we include an alternative proof using the results presented in this section.